Banco Bilbao Vizcaya Argentaria S.A. (BBVA) Shares Up Despite Recent Market Volatility

 Banco Bilbao Vizcaya Argentaria S.A.
-(NYSE: BBVA)’s stock price has increased by 3.13 compared to its previous closing price of 6.39.
-Despite this, the company has experienced a -4.08% fall in its stock price over the last five trading sessions.
+(NYSE: BBVA)’s stock price has increased by 0.98 compared to its previous closing price of 6.65.
+Nevertheless, the company has seen a 1.59% surge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 11/15/21 that Spanish Lender BBVA Offers to Buy Out Rest of Garanti in Bet on Turkey

 Is It Worth Investing in Banco Bilbao Vizcaya Argentaria S.A.
 (NYSE: BBVA) Right Now?

 Banco Bilbao Vizcaya Argentaria S.A.
-(NYSE: BBVA) has a higher price-to-earnings ratio of 6.10x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.26.
-Analysts have mixed views on the stock, with 13 analysts rating it as a “buy,” 1 as “overweight,” 11 as “hold,” and 1 as “sell.”
+(NYSE: BBVA) has a higher price-to-earnings ratio of 6.21x compared to its average ratio, , and the 36-month beta value for BBVA is at 1.26.
+Analysts have varying views on the stock, with 13 analysts rating it as a “buy,” 1 rating it as “overweight,” 11 as “hold,” and 1 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Banco Bilbao Vizcaya Argentaria S.A.
-(BBVA) is $8.47, which is $1.4 above the current market price.
-The public float for BBVA is 5.88B, and currently, short sellers hold a 0.02% ratio of that float.
-The average trading volume of BBVA on March 20, 2023 was 1.44M shares.
+The average price suggested by analysts for BBVA is $8.48, which is $1.27 above the current market price.
+The public float for BBVA is 5.88B, and currently, shorts hold a 0.02% of that float.
+The average trading volume for BBVA on March 27, 2023 was 1.60M shares.

 BBVA’s Market Performance

 The stock of Banco Bilbao Vizcaya Argentaria S.A.
-(BBVA) has seen a -4.08% decrease in the past week, with a -11.66% drop in the past month, and a 17.26% gain in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 1.89% for BBVA.
-The simple moving average for the last 20 days is -10.62% for BBVA stock, with a simple moving average of 19.61% for the last 200 days.
+(BBVA) has seen a 1.59% increase in the past week, with a -9.50% drop in the past month, and a 12.29% gain in the past quarter.
+The volatility ratio for the week is 3.16%, and the volatility levels for the past 30 days are at 2.38% for BBVA.
+The simple moving average for the last 20 days is -7.03% for BBVA stock, with a simple moving average of 21.10% for the last 200 days.

-Volatility was left at 1.89%, however, over the last 30 days, the volatility rate increased by 3.52%, as shares sank -11.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.69% upper at present.
+Volatility was left at 2.38%, however, over the last 30 days, the volatility rate increased by 3.16%, as shares sank -11.97% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.34% lower at present.

-During the last 5 trading sessions, BBVA fell by -3.93%, which changed the moving average for the period of 200-days by +23.36% in comparison to the 20-day moving average, which settled at $7.33.
-In addition, Banco Bilbao Vizcaya Argentaria S.A. saw 9.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BBVA rose by +1.21%, which changed the moving average for the period of 200-days by +27.19% in comparison to the 20-day moving average, which settled at $7.18.
+In addition, Banco Bilbao Vizcaya Argentaria S.A. saw 11.73% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BBVA